Cloud-CV/EvalAI-Starters/README.md

         "evalai_host_url": "http://localhost:8000"
     }
     ```
-    *   **For macOS/Windows Docker Users:** If the runner has trouble connecting to `localhost`, use `http://host.docker.internal:8000` as the `evalai_host_url`.
+    * **NOTE** : If the runner has trouble connecting to `localhost`, use `http://host.docker.internal:8000` as the `evalai_host_url`.
 This special DNS name resolves to the host machine's IP from within a Docker container.

 #### Step 4: Create the `challenge` Branch